tagup/ops-challenges/data-engineering/README.md

 A few notes to help:
 1. Feel free to use any libraries you like.
 At Tagup, we use [xarray](http://xarray.pydata.org/en/stable/) for multidimensional arrays, but you can use whatever methods you prefer.
 Your final results should be shared via GitHub, including a README file providing documentation (ideally of both your code and your findings in the data).
 There is a jupyter notebook included to help you get started, but do not feel obligated to submit your solution in notebook form.

+2. A good way to start is to ignore the static data, and focus only on the time series data.

-2. There are no constraints on the techniques you bring to bear, we are curious to see how you think and what sort of resources you have in your toolbox.
+3. There are no constraints on the techniques you bring to bear, we are curious to see how you think and what sort of resources you have in your toolbox.

-3. Don't hesitate to reach out to challenges@tagup.io with any questions!
+4. Don't hesitate to reach out to challenges@tagup.io with any questions!

 ## Tips